 When you have finished the assignment, email the file to me as an attachment.
 My email address is tshores@math.unl.edu.
 That's all there is to it!
 Now for the tutorial.
+I covered a good deal of this in class (1/12/05).
 Read it at your leisure and do enough of the commands that you are starting to get comfortable with Matlab.